OctavianRotari/CV/README.md

 ## Octavian Rotari

 A competent and committed Web Developer graduated from Makers Academy looking for a rewarding career in the Information Technology sector.
 Highly focused a motivated to keep learning and continue improving my self, with a comprehensive knowledge of designing and developing the layout, visual appearance and usability of a website.
-Possessing a proven track record of successfully completing projects on GitHub.

 Eager to learn, easygoing by nature and able to get along with colleagues.
 Currently looking for a suitable junior web developer position.